philc/book-notes/it doesnt have to be crazy at work - jason fried.md

   * It's also just bad advice.
 You're not very likely to find that key insight or breakthrough idea north of the 14th hour in the day.
 Creativity, progress, and impact do not yield to brute force.
 * Happy pacifists
-  * Business literate is about fighting and dominating.
+  * Business literature is about fighting and dominating.
 It leads to zero-sum thinking.
   * At Basecamp, "we don't have imperial ambitions."
   * "What's our market share?
 Don't know, don't care.
 It's irrelevant.
 Do we have enough customers paying us enough money to cover our costs and generate a profit?
 Yes.
 Is that number increasing every year?
 Yes.